Icegreeen/new-products/README.md

 # Pendencies.

-I need to make all sections responsiv
+I need to make all sections responsive.